Toggle menu

 What type of information is collected about you

-The council may collect various types of personal data about individuals depending on the services you receive and your contact with the Council, such as your:
+The council collects various types of your personal data.
+This depends on the services you receive and your contact with the council.
+Information collected can include:

 • business activities